druchefavour/MySQL_Amazon/README.md

 ## Actions
 * Create a git repository named **MySQL_Amazon**
 * Create package.JSON file that includes inquirer and MySQL npm packages
-* Create seeds.sql consisting of the database script
+* Create schema.sql consisting of the database script
 * Create MySQL Database called Bamazon_db
 * Make it so all of the following code will affect Bamazon_db
 * Create a table called "products" within Bamazon_db